AroosaIjaz/AroosaIjaz.github.io/_portfolio/fear.md

 They keep you low

-where do we go?
+Where do we go?

 Every where you turn, you see walls

 Every step you take, you feel the restraint from the chains

-where do we go?
+Where do we go?

 When I was in high school, I worked on a physics project to design a self-sufficient human colony in space, a fascinating theoretical idea.
 Placed at Lagrange points near earth, we could in principle have everything we need...I still think about it many years later...it gives me a fantasy to mull over...a possible escape! should all women go there...will we be safe there...?